chengivan2/depth-simulation/README.md

-# Savings Goal Tracker UI
+# Depth Simulation Using Savings Goal Tracker UI

 A modern, visually polished savings goal display component featuring a 3D depth effect.
 This component showcases a piggy bank icon with a savings amount displayed within an elegant circular white ring on a deep purple gradient background.